saulpw/visidata/docs/loading.md

 vd -b countries.fixed -o countries.tsv
 ~~~

 **Note**: Not all filetypes which are supported as loaders are also supported as savers.
-See the [manpage](/man#loaders) for the supported output formats.
+See the [formats page](/formats#output) for the supported output formats.

 ---